Terms and conditions

 GENERAL REGISTRATION INFORMATION

-In order to register to an Institute programme you must become and remain a current member of the Institute (see terms of Membership).
+In order to register to an IOB programme you must become and remain a current member of IOB (see terms of Membership).

 If you are registering for certain joint programmes (e.g. the Professional Certificate or Diploma in Compliance, Professional Certificate in Financial Crime Prevention, Professional Certificate in Data Protection, MSc in Compliance, Graduate Diploma in Financial Planning, MSC in Financial Services, Professional Certificate in Asset Management), membership of the ACOI (Association of Compliance Officers in Ireland) / ITI (Irish Taxation Institute) or LIA may be required and is stated in each programme overview.